ShanlinKe/ShanlinKe.github.io/positions.md

 permalink: /positions/
 ---

-We currently have the following four types of positions in Microbiome Research:
+We currently have the following types of positions in Microbiome Research:

 1. Postdoctoral Positions in Microbiome Research